StevenNguyenCyber/StevenNguyenCyber/README.md

 # 👋 Hello, I'm Steven.

-👩🏻‍🎓Graduated with a Bachelor's in Microbiology, then I transitioned to tech<br/>
+👩🏻‍🎓Graduated with a Bachelor's in Science, then I transitioned to tech<br/>
 📝Currently studying IT security; documenting my skills and projects here<br/>

 ## Certifications